With barbeque season already here, homeowners should heed the following safety precautions in order to keep their families and property safe.

 ◦Let the fluid soak into the coals for a minute before igniting them to allow explosive vapors to dissipate.

-◦Charcoal grills are permitted on terraces and balconies only if there is at least 10 feet of clearance from the building, and a water source immediately nearby, such as a hose (or 4 gallons of water).
+◦Charcoal grills are permitted on terraces and balconies only if there is at least 10 feet of clearance from the building but far from outdoor awning, if you need install awnings call Outdoor Awnings Melbourne, and a water source immediately nearby, such as a hose (or 4 gallons of water).

 ◦Be careful not to spill any fluid on yourself, and stand back when igniting the grill.
 Keep the charcoal lighter fluid container at a safe distance from the grill.